cammster/FullStackSkillsLibrary/Library/WebScrapingMars/README.md

 * Interactivity with Database and Web: PyMongo to access database, Beautiful Soup for web scraping
 * Web: HTML

 ## How it Works:
+When the app starts up, the html index references data from the last scraping session, which is stored in the MongoDB.

-When the page loads the most recent scraping results are shown.
-When the user clicks the "Get the Latest on Mars" button, the application goes to each site to update the Mongo DB.
+Then, upon clicking "Get the Latest on Mars" button, the application runs the /scrape route.

+*

 ## To Run the App:
 This app runs locally, so the user has to take the following steps to run it: